 That stress can make women go through telogen effluvium, a temporary shedding because of nutritional deficiencies or hormonal changes.
 If hair falls out in clumps, better nutrition and lots of rest are your two best allies.

-I think it’s safe to say that for EVERYONE hair loss is a difficult experience, but it’s inevitable as we age, and it’s ok to try to slow down or reverse this process.
-The real question is…
+It’s safe to say that hair loss is a difficult experience for everyone, but it’s inevitable as we age, and it’s ok to try to slow down or reverse this process.
+The real question is:

 Can I grow my hair back?

 Yes!
 There are treatments for temporary and even permanent hair loss.
 Some of the most common options are:

 These are all helpful and targeted to specific problems, but our expertise relies on natural cures and ingredients you should use.

 ’till next time,